dtauraso/elementry-school-math-help/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a solo project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 What does this app do?
     This app helps elementary school students learn basic arithmatic.
 The currently allowed operations will be + and - for now.

 Why did I use Redux?
     I can control the components that get updated by connecting them to redux.
-I don't have to worry about wether or not a related component will always change.
+I don't have to worry about whether or not a related component will always change.

-    To keep the presendation components separate from the business logic.
+    To keep the presentation components separate from the business logic.

     To have a single place for the complex logic.